What is ADHD?

 - Manage other areas where people with ADHD tend to struggle

 My Experience with ADHD

 At the age of 7, I was diagnosed with severe combined type ADHD, dyslexia, and multiple learning differences.
-Although school presented many difficult challenges, I was able to receive my BA degree magna cum laude from Georgetown University, and received my graduate degree with honors at the University of Pennsylvania.
+Although school presented many difficult challenges, I was able to receive my BA degree magna cum laude from Georgetown University and received my graduate degree in social work with honors at the University of Pennsylvania.
 I owe my learning success to working with an ADHD coach who gave me the tools with which to compensate in the areas where I had deficits.